FireMidge/value-objects/README_dev.md

 Since version `2.7`, we have more than one Dockerfile, to run the tests against more than one PHP version.

-We haven't separated the `vendor` folder yet (which we could probably do by creating separate `vendor` directories for each container and then mounting them as `/src/vendor` volumes in the `docker-compose.yml`), as we're not increasing the minimum required PHP version dependency.
+There is only one `vendor` folder as we're not changing the minimum required PHP version dependency, so you only need to install them on the `lib81` service, and they'll automatically be available to `lib84` too.

 In order to run the PHP 8.1 container, you'd use:
 `docker compose run --rm lib81 vendor/bin/phpunit`